Select Page

 Although the space in Var Gallery 5th St. is an excellent location for this immersive experience, Murray says he hopes to expand the project in later years.
 “We’re really thinking about doing this on a much bigger scale, like the warehouse scale … Really, this is just the beginning.
 We’re excited to see where we can take this next!” he says.

-Deep Lake Future is on view until December 2023.
+Deep Lake Future has been extended and will be on view until March 2024.
 Read more and watch interviews about the experience from TMJ4, Milwaukee’s NPR and PBS, and explore MIAD’s Academic Programs.

 News